 I bought a cupcake stand last year because it was a good deal and I thought it was super cute.
 I especially liked the little swirls that made the baskets.
 It seemed so playful.

-If you did this, it would make it easy to give away the succulents as gifts too!
+If you did this, it would make it easy to give away the succulents as gifts or sell them at a farmer’s market too!
 I can imagine a table full of succulents in cute little containers given away at a wedding or business meeting even.

 Try something new with your succulents and share it with me in the Succulents and Sunshine Facebook Group!